apache/cordova-docs/www/docs/en/1.8.1/cordova/events/events.offline.md

 When the application's network connection changes to being offline, the offline event is fired.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova '<a href="events.deviceready.html">deviceready</a>' event.

 Supported Platforms
 -------------------